helgridly/canonize/README.md

 - [x] twinder
 - [x] handle reviewed mark (incl. on convo update - see gdoc)
 - [x] walk drafts and canon and extract jekyll front matter items (see codeium)
-- [ ] explorer with filtering etc
+- [x] explorer with filtering etc
+- [ ] add "show drafts" checkbox to explorer
+- [ ] add "random button"

 ## next

 - [ ] should tags link back to explorer?
-- [ ] "random button" - how do we do "give me another", or do we not and just force user to browser back?
 - [ ] domain
 - [ ] write blurb text for home and about pages
 - [ ] make gen_contents.py a github action instead